ClickHouse Configuration

 memory: "4Gi"

-Optional TDP user
+Optional TDP User

 When tdp-clickhouse.clickhouse.tdpUser.enabled: true, the chart creates a Secret (tdp-clickhouse-tdp-user) and runs a post-install/post-upgrade Job to apply grants.

-High availability (HA)
+High Availability (HA)

 The chart supports ClickHouse clusters with multiple shards and replicas managed by ClickHouse Keeper.

-The reference topology below is a starting example for HA environments: 2 shards × 2 replicas = 4 data pods.
+The reference topology presented below is a starting example for HA environments: 2 shards × 2 replicas = 4 data pods.

-Core concepts
+Key concepts

-| Concept | Purpose | When to use |
+| Concept | What does it do | When to use |

 |---|---|---|

-| Shard | Splits data horizontally across nodes | When a single node is insufficient for data volume |
+| Shard | Splits data horizontally between nodes | When a single node is no longer sufficient for the data volume |

-| Replica | Keeps an identical copy of the shard | When you need fault tolerance and read continuity |
+| Replica | Maintains an identical copy of the shard | When fault tolerance and read continuity are needed |

-| ClickHouse Keeper | Coordinates replication between pods | Required when replicasCount > 1 |
+| ClickHouse Keeper | Coordinates replication between pods | Mandatory when replicasCount > 1 |

-2×2 topology (4 pods)
+2×2 Topology (4 pods)

-Shard 1 ──┬── Replica 1 (pod: chi-<release>-tdp-clickhouse-0-0)
+Shard 1 ──┬── Replica 1 (pod: chi-<RELEASE_NAME>-tdp-clickhouse-0-0)

-└── Replica 2 (pod: chi-<release>-tdp-clickhouse-0-1)
+└── Replica 2 (pod: chi-<RELEASE_NAME>-tdp-clickhouse-0-1)

-Shard 2 ──┬── Replica 1 (pod: chi-<release>-tdp-clickhouse-1-0)
+Shard 2 ──┬── Replica 1 (pod: chi-<RELEASE_NAME>-tdp-clickhouse-1-0)

-└── Replica 2 (pod: chi-<release>-tdp-clickhouse-1-1)
+└── Replica 2 (pod: chi-<RELEASE_NAME>-tdp-clickhouse-1-1)

 ClickHouse Keeper ── (pod: tdp-clickhouse-keeper-0)

-Example values-ha.yaml
+Example of values-ha.yaml

 1. Cluster topology and resources